21090503AKHSHAY/21090503AKHSHAY/README.md

 - 👋 Hi, I’m @21090503AKHSHAY
 - 👀 I’m interested in PROGRAMMING LANGUAGES
-- 🌱 I’m currently learning 11TH GRADE
+- 🌱 I’m currently learning freshman at SECE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me